Are UPS Trucks Safe?

 The company’s fleet of vehicles and drivers both have out-of-service rates below the national average:

 - UPS Delivery Vehicle Out-of-Service Rate: 7.6%.
 National Average: 20.7%

 - UPS Delivery Driver Out-of-Service Rate: 1%.
 National Average: 5.5%

 Nevertheless, UPS delivery vehicles are routinely involved in accidents, some of which lead to truck accident injuries or even wrongful death.
 According to FMCSA data, out of 9,528 vehicle inspections, 2,495 were cited for maintenance violations.

 UPS drivers are trained to be expedient and make sure they reach all the stops on their routes on time to make deliveries.
 Occasionally, this rush can lead to mistakes.
 According to FMCSA data, out of 13,849 driver inspections, 1,815 UPS drivers had unsafe driving violations.

 UPS Recent Truck Accidents and Incidents

-You Need a Board-Certified Truck Accident Attorney* with Experience Litigating Cases Against Companies Like UPS
+You Need a Board-Certified Truck Accident Attorney On Your Side

 If you or a member of your family was the victim of a UPS truck accident, you need a truck accident attorney with experience litigating cases against major trucking companies.
 Our firm will aggressively pursue claims to maximize compensation and hold the company accountable for any negligence.

-Call us today to speak with a UPS truck accident lawyer.
+Call us today at (855) 948-5098 to speak with a UPS truck accident lawyer.
 We offer free, no-hassle case evaluations and can answer any questions you may have.